Skip to main content

 Tom worked his way up to be service manager at Bolan Motors, the Ford dealership in Dover.
 He worked there for more than 35 years, while also working nights and weekends at the Trader Funeral Home.
 He stayed on at Trader after the dealership closed, continuing to work until 2020 when the pandemic forced him to stay home.

-Tom is still alive as of this writing (May 13, 2022).
-He is a daily visitor at the Modern Maturity Center, a senior center in Dover, and serves as the head usher at Wesley United Methodist Church.
+By 2022, when the pandemic had settled down, he was a daily visitor at the Modern Maturity Center, a senior center in Dover, and served as the head usher at Wesley United Methodist Church.

 1940 census